-Risk 3: Challenge/Judicial Review: The Likelihood was changed from High (5) to Low (3).
-This was due to the completion of the consultation on the Budget and Service Policy options.
-No challenge has been received on any of the decisions to date.
+Risk 3: Challenge/Judicial Review: The Likelihood score was changed from Low (3) to Significant (4).
+This was increased due to the planned budget consultation and the on-going waste review.
+Both of these will have an impact on communities and therefore there is a potential for these decisions to be challenged.

-Risk 5: Inability to the Council to make the necessary decisions in a timely way: The Likelihood score was changed from Very High (6) to Significant (4).
-This was due to the adoption of our new Corporate Plan 2013-2015 and decisions being made regarding our commitment to our Change Programme in support of the Corporate Plan.
+Risk 5: Inability of the Council to make the necessary decisions in a timely way: The Likelihood score was changed from Significant (4) to High (5).
+This was increased due to the current budget process and the decisions that will have to be made which may adversely affect the community.